-Rina talks about her time in Lebannon, the country of her roots.
+Rina talks about the country her parents came from.

 Todd: Now, Rina, you said that you family is from Lebanon.
 (Mm-hm) Have you been to Lebanon.?